tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **May 4th**
+Morning: Managed to find the resizing bug last night after dinner, I was resizing the texture for every single frame render.
+So just need to add those tweaksin the list from yesterday then we're done.
+Onto bug fixes and the release then.
+Maybe I should get the domain soon?
+Evening: Got almost alll the shader stuff I wanted to get done today.
+Just want to think a little more about the config options I offer work.
+Also considering a new config option: to enable auto contrast for all chars or all non-whitespace?

 📅 **May 3rd**
 Morning: Just wanna get iChannel support working.
 Looking forward to seeing the rain effect shader and the GhosTTY shaders.
 Then bugs bugs bugs!
 Got GhosTTY shaders working, things left to do:
-  * resizing
+  * resizing ✅
   * an option to use the shader to change the foreground colour
   * an option to disable the background rendering
   * note about how changing both the foreground and background colour should be used with auto contrast
-  * an option to not send the TTY contents to the shader
+  * an option to not send the TTY contents to the shader ✅
-  * is there an off by one for the TTY contents image, it's apparent in certain shaders at fullscreen
+  * is there an off by one for the TTY contents image, it's apparent in certain shaders at fullscreen ✅
-  * use `#define texture myTexture` and then rewrite `texture()` to support the Vulkan GLSL signature.
+  * use `#define texture myTexture` and then rewrite `texture()` to support the Vulkan GLSL signature ✅
 * https://en.wikipedia.org/wiki/Loop_nest_optimization
 Evening: Happy with today's achievements, the bloom filters look especially good and it's great that we can now say that we support Ghostty shaders.
 Just a few tweaks to get them looking as good as possible.